marwamiro/sphere/doc/sphinx/introduction.rst

  $ ./sphere_* --version

+The output should look similar to this:

+.. program-output:: ../../sphere_linux_X86_64 --version

 The documentation can be read in the `reStructuredText <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html>`_-format in the ``doc/sphinx/`` folder, or build into e.g. HTML or PDF format with the following commands::

  $ cd doc/sphinx